Business

 Clayton Christensen died last week, and we should care.
 He was the Harvard Business School professor who wrote The Innovator’s Dilemma and changed the world, certainly the part we inhabit in CRM.
 He was only 67.

-When I stumbled upon his book decades ago, it was eye opening.
+When I stumbled upon his book decades ago, it was eye-opening.
 I was a retooled biologist trying to make sense of tech.
 I knew plenty about evolution.
-As anyone who studies it knows, the fact of evolution in nature is solid but its mechanism is hard to identify in action in part because biological evolution happens over such long time spans.
+As anyone who studies it knows, the fact of evolution in nature is solid, but its mechanism is hard to identify in action in part because biological evolution happens over such long time spans.
 That is not the case in business and economics.
 In our world, change — evolution — happens at a human scale, and the results are brutally apparent.

 Understanding Disruption

 Christensen was the first person I ever heard of who could identify the actual mechanism of business evolution.
-It was disruptive innovation, and it made my career.
-Shortly after reading his book, I mentioned to a reporter that what would become cloud computing was itself a disruptive innovation, and that Salesforce was a primary example of the disruptor.
+It was a disruptive innovation, and it made my career.
+Shortly after reading his book, I mentioned to a reporter that what would become cloud computing was itself a disruptive innovation and that Salesforce was a primary example of the disruptor.

 Salesforce did not disappoint, and it went forward to disrupt CRM and then the entire software industry, as we all discovered.
 Cloud computing-based CRM had plenty of economic attributes to justify it too.
 It was less expensive to buy and easier to get up and keep running.
 That’s still true today, and it’s hard to find a vendor still wedded to the old client-server paradigm — not just in CRM but throughout enterprise software.

-Later on, I would call the cloud the ultimate commoditization of IT, but that economic explanation was merely a clarification of what Christensen proved through his field work on companies as diverse as Caterpillar and Digital Equipment Corporation.
+Later on, I would call the cloud the ultimate commoditization of IT, but that economic explanation was merely a clarification of what Christensen proved through his fieldwork on companies as diverse as Caterpillar and Digital Equipment Corporation.

 Suddenly a company’s supply chain, financing, and product differentiators that may have taken years and even decades to build, mattered less than how well a business could reach out to its customers.